Fluid Intelligence vs Crystallised Intelligence: What

 Experimental studies have shown that training programmes aimed at improving working memory can lead to significant enhancements in short-term memory and fluid intelligence.
 These programmes often involve tasks designed to challenge and strengthen working memory capacity, such as remember and manipulate sequences of numbers or letters.
 The findings from these studies suggest that targeted training can have a positive impact on cognitive abilities.

-improvements in working memory can directly impact short-term memory, and both play a critical role in processing speed and fluid intelligence.
-Training programmes focused on enhancing working memory have shown promise in improving short-term memory and fluid intelligence, highlighting the potential for cognitive enhancement through targeted interventions.
+Improvements in working memory can directly impact short-term memory, and both play a critical role in processing speed and fluid intelligence.
+Training programmes focussed on enhancing working memory have shown promise in improving short-term memory and fluid intelligence, highlighting the potential for cognitive enhancement through targeted interventions.

 Long-term memory and fluid intelligence are closely related, as improvements in processing speed and working memory can have a significant impact on long-term memory.
 Processing speed and working memory are important for encoding and retrieving information, which are essential processes for long-term memory formation.